 Interfor Completes Acquisition of Chaleur Forest Products and Announces Additional Long Term Debt Financing

-/EIN News/ -- BURNABY, British Columbia, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION (“Interfor” or the “Company”) (TSX: IFP) announced today that it has completed the previously announced transaction to acquire 100% of the equity interests in the entities comprising Chaleur Forest Products (“Chaleur”) in New Brunswick, Canada from an affiliate of the Kilmer Group.
+BURNABY, British Columbia, Nov.
+30, 2022 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION ("Interfor" or the "Company") IFP announced today that it has completed the previously announced transaction to acquire 100% of the equity interests in the entities comprising Chaleur Forest Products ("Chaleur") in New Brunswick, Canada from an affiliate of the Kilmer Group.

 Interfor also announced today that it has priced US$200 million in additional long-term debt financing with Prudential Private Capital.
 The senior secured notes will carry an annual interest rate of 7.06% and have a final maturity in 2033.
 All other terms remain consistent with Interfor's existing senior secured notes.
 The financing is expected to close in early December and the proceeds will be used to finance the Chaleur acquisition and for general corporate purposes.